zivmax/cs132-elevator/docs/specification.md

 - Direction prefix: "up_", "down_", or empty

 #### `fetch_states(self) -> Dict[str, Any]`
-**Functional Description:** Returns current state of all elevators for frontend synchronization.
+**Functional Description:** Returns current state of all elevators for external monitoring and debugging.

 ### Dispatcher Class